 When told they need to move to insulin injections, many people fear the pain associated with needles and often ask 'Do insulin injections hurt?'.
 Yet the reality is that when insulin therapy is started, most people, including healthcare professionals, are surprised to find how little pain there is when giving injections.
 In fact, insulin needles are commonly reported to hurt less than the fingertip lancing required for blood glucose checking.

 Needle technology has come a long way in recent years.
 Today’s needles are smaller and finer than ever before, making injections as painless as possible.
-FIT Forum for Injection Technique has identified that research no longer supports the use of needles longer than 8 mm for most people.
+Research no longer supports the use of needles longer than 8 mm for most people.
 Many are able to use needles as short as 4mm.
+These shorter needles have not impacted the efficacy of insulin and cause less tissue trauma and more accurate delivery to the subcutaneous tissue (rather than the muscle tissue).
+The subcutaneous tissue is recommended for injection since it provides the most reliable and stable absorption.
+In addition, needle tips have improved in design which require less penetration force.
+The combination of shorter needles, thinner needles and improved needle tips have all contributed to better injection comfort.

 Tips for more comfortable injections